cowlingj/an-introduction-to-programming-with-python/lessons/Lesson09.md

 for pet in pet_store:
   print(pet + " for sale")
 ```
-The **for** loop creates a temporary variable to store a refrence to an item in
+The **for** loop creates a temporary variable to store a reference to an item in
-a list, in the example we called this variable `pet` to refrence each item in
+a list, in the example we called this variable `pet` to reference each item in
 `pet_store`, the **for** loop first uses `pet` to represent the first item, then
-after the body executes once, it starts again with `pet` now refering to the
+after the body executes once, it starts again with `pet` now referring to the
 second item in `pet_store`. the loop ends after the last item has been
-refrenced.
+referenced.

 ## range